Alex-Wilson/resume-webserver/public/documents/certification-exam-resources/AWS Resources/CCP/AWS-Certified-Cloud-Practitioner-Exam-Guide.md

 **Amazon GuardDuty:** A threat detection service that continuously monitors for malicious activity and unauthorized behavior in AWS accounts.
 Similar to IDS/IPS.

 **AWS Control Tower:** A tool to help set up and govern a secure, multi-account AWS environment automatically.
 Automates account creation using AWS best practices and provides a dashboard for visibility and management.
+Automates landing zone creation using AWS Organizations, Service Catalog, and CloudFormation.

 **AWS Config:** A service that records and monitors the configuration of AWS resources over time.